 areas of mission, service, and stewardship.
 In addition to being recognized

-by the Secretary of the Navy, Navy and Marine Corps winners are forwarded for
+by the Secretary of the Navy, winners will automatically be forwarded for

 recognition by the Secretary of Defense (SECDEF) along with similar award